trailofbits/decree/README.md

 `ed25519`, simply the name of the curve).
 For an integer in a finite field, the field order might be included.

-In more complex systems like Groth16 or Bulletproofs, it's possible that _multiple_ parameters could be included as contextual information.
+In more complex systems like PLoNK or Bulletproofs, it's possible that _multiple_ parameters could be included as contextual information.

 The trait is derivable, allowing for recursive inclusion of contextual information: if a struct